Meet your school board candidates in Berkeley’s November 2022 election.

 A proposed redesign would shift the school’s current structure, which has students enter specific learning communities, and create a universal ninth grade.

 Graduating seniors from Berkeley High School’s Bridge Program (L to R): Raejean Hightower, Ryen Deloatch, Carl (Neal) Edwards Joshua Butler, Zierre Robinson, Armando Maravilla, Labria Young, and Michelle Resendiz.
 The program held a ceremony May 27 to present the seniors with sashes.
 They will graduate June 13.
-Photo: courtesy of the Bridge Program Graduating seniors […]
+Courtesy: The Bridge Program Four years ago Armando […]

 The Berkeley Unified School District showed improvements in student reading proficiency by third grade between spring 2012 and 2013.
 (Click to see the full report.)
 Image: 2020 Vision A citywide initiative proponents hope will close the achievement gap in Berkeley public schools appears to be working, though significant disparities remain, according to data presented Tuesday night […]